UCRFIN Director presented the specifics of self-regulation in the retail Forex market on a specialised panel discussion

 During the panel discussion “Legal regulation or self-regulation: is there a need to choose?”, held on February 11, 2016 as a part of the First All-Ukrainian Forum “Effective Distribution and Market Penetration: Legal Aspects”, organized by the Arzinger law firm, the UCRFIN Association Director Dr. Oleksandr SAKHARENKO presented the participants the Forex market’ vision on self-regulation.

 In particular, it was noted that on the present stage the retail Forex business in Ukraine was not regulated, which created significant risks for customers and the market.
-TArzinger_CMYKhis primarily referred to the absence of any restrictions for the activities of frauds and pyramid schemes.
+This primarily referred to the absence of any restrictions for the activities of frauds and pyramid schemes.
 Considering that, the discussion on the introduction of the regulation had started the parliamentary level, in which the UCRFIN Association’s representatives took an active part.

 Ukraine’s specificity in this context was that the market size was relatively small in terms of the scale of tasks performed by the key regulators of the financial market – the National Bank of Ukraine and the National Securities and Stock Market Commission.
 Active market regulation would, thus, divert inadequately large resources and require a rather narrow competence that was not always in the regulators’ interests.
 “This is one of the reasons, why the combination of regulation in the form of licensing and of self-regulation can be considered as appropriate under current conditions.
 This is confirmed by the practice of many developed countries”, – said the UCRFIN Director.